ajgrande924/insight-project/NOTES.md

   - [create a production ready postgresql cluster bitnami kubernetes and helm](https://engineering.bitnami.com/articles/create-a-production-ready-postgresql-cluster-bitnami-kubernetes-and-helm.html)

+#### things to think about

-be very valuable by mastering open source tools to help companies with vendor lock in give kube more than it can handle by oversubscription - best practices
+  - be very valuable by mastering open source tools to help companies with vendor lock in

-In an attemp to gather steady state metrics of the system...

-helm upgrade -f helm/postgres/values.yaml pg stable/postgres
+  - give kube more than it can handle by oversubscription (best practices)

+#### questions they may ask

+  - what type of load balancer am I using?
+  - what other type of chaos testing can I apply on my deployment?